curvedinf/hypercells/README.md

 all hypercells tables on a page.
 Only use one instance of `hypercells_js` on a page.

 The template tag takes a required string, which is the urlpath root of the hypercells API you configured in your urls.py.

-If you intend to extend any hypercells templates, you must include optional_context, which is a hypercells context object with the appropriate template overloads.
+If you intend to extend any javascript hypercells templates, you must include optional_context, which is a hypercells context object with the appropriate template overloads.
 Otherwise optional_context can be excluded.
+Note that because you have only one hypercells_js tag per page, your javascript template overloads can not be specific for each context, and must be for the entire page.
+This may not be obvious because a context is passed in to provide the templates.
+Putting the template overloads in the context was a design decision to keep the template extension system unified and clean on the python side.

 Note: `hypercells_js` is best included at the bottom of your `<body>` tag but can be placed anywhere a `<script>` tag can be used.